ctechfilmuniversity/workshop_ws2425_matsha/docs/01_slides/matsha_ws2425_05_brdf_slides.md

 ## Physically-Based Shading

-> PBR is more a *concept* than a strict set of rules, and as such, the exact implementations of PBR systems tend to vary.
+> PBR is more a *concept* than a strict set of rules, and as such, the exact implementations of PBR systems vary.

 --